-Were audiotapes made of any interviews?yes no Were videotapes made of any interviews?yes no Was any action taken to protect the student during or as a r result of the investigation?yesno If yes, describe: student excused from school school employee placed on leave student assigned to different class other (please specify) Level I investigator's conclusions: The complaint is being dismissed for lac k of jurisdiction.
-Physical abuse was alleged, but no allegation of injury was made. evidence of physical injury exists and the nature of the an injury, as defined in the rules, occurred.
-Sexual abuse was alleged, but the would not meet the definition of so alleged actions of the school employee, even if true, exual abuse in the rules.
-Alleged victim was not a student a at the time of the incident.
-Alleged school employee is not cu arrently employed by this school district.
-Alleged incident did not occur on activity, nor in a school-related co school grounds, on school time, at a school-sponsored ntext.
-The complaint has been investigated and d concluded at Level I as unfounded.
-Complaint was withdrawn.
-Insufficient evidence exists that an n incident of abuse, as defined in the rules, took place.
+Were audiotapes made of any interviews? yes no

+Were videotapes made of any interviews? yes no

+Was any action taken to protect the student during or as a result of the investigation? yes no student excused from school school employee placed on leave student assigned to different class other (please specify)

+If yes, describe:

+Level I investigator's conclusions:

+The complaint is being dismissed for lack of jurisdiction.

+- Physical abuse was alleged, but no allegation of injury was made. - Physical abuse was alleged, but no evidence of physical injury exists and the nature of the alleged incident makes it unlikely an injury, as defined in the rules, occurred. - Sexual abuse was alleged, but the alleged actions of the school employee, even if true, would not meet the definition of sexual abuse in the rules. - Alleged victim was not a student at the time of the incident. - Alleged school employee is not currently employed by this school district. - Alleged incident did not occur on school grounds, on school time, at a school-sponsored activity, nor in a school-related context.

+The complaint has been investigated and concluded at Level I as unfounded.

+- Complaint was withdrawn. - Insufficient evidence exists that an incident of abuse, as defined in the rules, took place.